What is the age where children can decide which parent they want to live with?

 What is an uncontested divorce?

-An uncontested divorce is the quickest and simplest way to get divorced without going to Court.
+An uncontested divorce is the quickest and simplest way to get divorced without going to court.
 To qualify for an uncontested divorce, you and your spouse, must agree on every issue: the division of debts and assets, child custody, child support, alimony/spousal support, etc. If there is not a complete agreement, then a contested divorce would be appropriate.
 Seek out Reno divorce attorneys to help you through this process.